Are you looking for a gynecologist to monitor your pregnancy?

 - The third ultrasound: performed around the 8th month, it is defined as the well-being of the fetus.
 All the organs have been scrutinized.
 In addition, healthcare professionals pay special attention to the beating of the heart and the location of the placenta.

 Since the first prenatal visit, you have the approximate due date in mind.
 However, your child may decide to show the tip of his nose earlier or later than expected.

-This is why our team of gynecologists at Turó Park Medical Center ask you to be vigilant if you are facing the following signs.
+This is why our team of gynecologists at Turó Park Clinics ask you to be vigilant if you are facing the following signs.

-- Bringing together contractions: Those at the start of labor are regular, more intense and much closer than those you may have experienced during the past three trimesters.
+- Closer contractions: The contractions at the beginning of labour are regular, more intense and much closer together than those you have experienced in the last three trimesters.

-- Water loss: As term approaches, your baby will move further and further down your pelvis, pressing on the membranes around the uterus.
-This process causes the water bag rupture and releases amniotic fluid.
-Once this part is cracked, the baby loses its shell avoiding infections.
+- Water breaking: As you approach term, the baby moves further and further down into your pelvis, pressing on the membranes around the uterus.
+This causes the water to break, releasing amniotic fluid.
+Once this part is ruptured, the baby loses its shell, preventing infections.

 - Thicker vaginal discharge: Within a few weeks of your baby's arrival, you may experience a more intense vaginal discharge than during the first months of pregnancy.
 This sign does not indicate, in any case, an imminent childbirth.